Angela Seo

-Hyunhye Seo, professionally known as Angela Seo, is a South Korean multi-instrumentalist and vocalist best known for her role in American experimental band Xiu Xiu.
-Seo joined Xiu Xiu in 2009, and has contributed to every studio project by the band since The Air Force (which she wrote lyrics for).
-The first album contributed to by Seo as a member of Xiu Xiu was 2010's Dear God, I Hate Myself.
-Seo has also played in the bands Deal$ and XXL (Xiu Xiu Larsen), amongst playing on songs by Holy Hum and Blind Cave Salamander.
+Hyunhye Seo, professionally known as Angela Seo, is an American singer-songwriter, multi-instrumentalist and vocalist best known for her role in American experimental band Xiu Xiu.

+Seo has contributed to every Xiu Xiu studio project since 2006's The Air Force, for which she contributed lyrics.
+She formally joined the band in 2009, and contributed to their next album, 2010's Dear God, I Hate Myself.

+Seo has also played in the bands Deal$ and XXL (Xiu Xiu Larsen) and played on songs by Holy Hum and Blind Cave Salamander.

 Personal life

-Seo grew up in San Fernando Valley, United States in the same neighborhood as Xiu Xiu frontperson and lead vocalist Jamie Stewart.
-Both of Seo's parents were immigrants, and she recalls both of them as sharing four to six jobs at one point in time.
-Seo also recalls that her parents loved music and literature, but they had the "Korean idea" of education and a hard-work ethic.
-Seo also mentions that her grandfather was a ship captain who told her stories about wherever he traveled.
+Seo grew up in Southern California's San Fernando Valley, in the same neighborhood as Xiu Xiu frontperson and lead vocalist Jamie Stewart.
+Seo's parents were immigrants; she recalls both of them working four to six jobs at once.
+Seo has said her parents loved music and literature, but had the "Korean idea" of education and a hard-work ethic.

-During the time period in which Seo and Stewart lived in Durham, North Carolina, Seo attended the Duke University School of Law.
-Stewart mentions that Xiu Xiu had moved to Durham to support Seo's post-graduate studies.
+Seo and Stewart lived in Durham, North Carolina, while she attended the Duke University School of Law.
+Stewart has said that Xiu Xiu had moved to Durham to support Seo's post-graduate studies.
 Stewart regretted moving to Durham and grew to despise it, as did Seo.
 Stewart has frequently called Seo their "best friend".

-In addition to being a member of Xiu Xiu, Seo is currently the Deputy for Public Health of the Los Angeles County Office of Cannabis Management, and is working under the Mark Ridley-Thomas administration.
+In addition to being a member of Xiu Xiu, Seo was the Deputy for Public Health of the Los Angeles County Office of Cannabis Management.
+She worked under the Mark Ridley-Thomas administration.